 How do I complete a micro-internship?

-To ensure your application is more likely to be selected for projects, consider having your resume and/or profile reviewed by a Career Advisor.
+To ensure your application is more likely to be selected for projects, consider having your resume and/or profile reviewed by a Career Peer Advisor or Career Coach.
 For extensive tips, watch this short overview, robust webinar, or review the resources page.
 There are also tutorials for each step with pictures.